Each Waldorf school, while sharing a common philosophical base and methodology with other Waldorf schools, has a unique character.

 The Waldorf school curriculum has been developed and refined over the past 80 years and is designed as a unity.
 Its subjects are introduced and developed in a sequence that mirrors the inner development of the pupil as they grow.
 Incoming students at every grade level easily adjust to the natural progression of the curriculum.

 The School does not seek any specific type of student; a broad spectrum of styles and abilities within each class is essential for creating a healthy environment.
-Our students all acquire knowledge and information in a curriculum approved by the W.A.
-Office of Non-Government Education.
+Our students all acquire knowledge and information in a curriculum approved by the State Government School Curriculum and Standards Authority.

 Stepping Into Life